Opinions - Christian Sin

 as above.

-Should they slip momentarily, they will be torn up about it and fall before the
+Should they relapse momentarily, they will be torn up about it and fall before the

-Lord in tears of true confession, repentance and supplication for His
+Lord again in tears of confession, true repentance and supplication for His

-it unchanged are in for a rude awakening when they stand before their
+it unchanged will be in for a rude awakening when they stand before their

 "Lord":